 Skin cancer is the most common form of cancer, with over half of a million cases reported each year.

-The ABCs of skin cancer
+The ABCs of Skin Cancer

 By having the proper tools, you will be better equipped to correctly point out any skin cancers early on and have them treated accordingly.
-Dr. Lee’s goal is to perform some of the best skin cancer treatment Beverly Hills has to offer, and an immense part of that is having the familiarity to properly identify possible skin cancer.
+Dr. Lee’s goal is to perform some of the best skin cancer treatments Beverly Hills has to offer, and an immense part of that is having the familiarity to properly identify possible skin cancer.
 The ABCs of skin cancer is a mnemonic to help men and women remember the signs of potential skin cancer.

 - A stands for Asymmetry.
 If you were to draw an imaginary line through the middle of a cancerous mole or skin lesion, the two halves would differ in shape and size.